-These results suggest that the specifications of Models II-IV are incorrect, meaning that the estimated impacts of simulated benefits on well-being outcomes in the models are irrelevant.
-A key plausible reason is that there is some multicolinearity between benefits and sector dummies as well as between benefits and gender dummies.
-In fact, the EPI has both flat and earning-related components, whereas the NPI has only the flat component, making the levels of the two benefits quite different.
-Also, gender appears to significantly affect the level of benefits, because female retirees receive much less benefits on average than males as discussed above.
-Therefore, we additionally estimate alternative versions for Models III-IV, by including only one of the gender and sector dummies, and we get significant coefficients for actual benefits with all models when we include gender dummies only12.
+to significantly affect the level of benefits, because female retirees receive much less benefits on average than males as discussed above.

+Therefore, we additionally estimate alternative versions for Models III-IV, by including only one of the gender and sector dummies, and we obtain significant coefficients for actual benefits with all models when we include gender dummies only.
 We denote these modified models as Models II'-IV', and report their regression results at the bottom of the table (with the results of Models I replicated from the top for comparison)13.
 As can be seen, the impact of simulated benefits on actual benefits is 0.427-0.477, which is somewhat larger than in the case of Model I. In what follows, we focus our discussions on the bottom part of the table, which shows the results using Models II'-IV' as well as Model I.

-We first assess the impact of simulated benefits on total household income, looking at the row that starts with Total household income.
+We first assess the impact of simulated benefits on total household income, looking at the row that starts with total household income.
 We find significant and positive effects on household income in all models, and also values in a relatively narrow range.
-This confirms that the development of benefits generosity actually led to increased disposable income for the retired population.
+This confirms that the development of benefits actually led to increased total household income for the retired population.
 We should note, however, that 100 yen of extra benefits adds to household income by only 20-30 yen.
 To correctly assess this coefficient, we have to normalize it by the effects of simulated benefits on actual benefits, which are reported in the first row.
-By calculating the ratio between these two effects, we find that 47-80 percent of social security benefits is translated into total income.
+By calculating the ratio between these two effects, we find that 47-80 percent of public pension benefits is translated into total household income.